zhester/bugme/README.md

-% bugme

-Windows Notification Icon and Messages

 Bugme!
 ======

+Windows Notification Icon and Messages

 This program is intended to demonstrate robust usage of the Win32 `Shell_NotifyIcon()` interface for adding system tray icons, and then